nolte-eng/nolte-addons/README.md

 Odoo Addons for using in Germany
 =================================

-This project includes modules that modify the Din5008 report in Odoo 18:
+This 19.0 branch targets Odoo 19 and includes modules that modify the Din5008 report:

 * Add Reports
 * ...